Full Form

 What is UNO?

 The United organization is a global organization founded in 1945.
-Currently made up of 193 Member States, the UN and its work are guided by the needs and principles of its founding Charter.
-The UN has evolved to keep pace with a rapidly changing world over the years.
+Currently comprised of 193 Member States, the UN and its work are guided by the needs and principles of its founding Charter.
+The UN has evolved to keep pace with a rapidly changing world.
 But one thing has stayed the same: it remains the one place on Earth where all the world’s nations can gather, discuss common problems, and find solutions that benefit humanity.

 History